eecs394-fall15/grocery_list/readme.md

 ### Deploying the App

-Mac: In terminal, navigate to the directory where the grocery_list is downloaded.
+Mac: In terminal, navigate to the directory where the grocery_list is downloaded.Run :

++ $ steroids deploy
-$ "steroids deploy".
-A link will be generated which can be shared.
+A link with the QR code will be generated which can be shared.

 ###Platform Requirements
 The app can be built and modified on any version of Mac or Windows that is supported by Steroids.